kirisky/benchmarks-game/CONTRIBUTING.md

 Previously new source-code was usually measured and shown on the website within a few days.
+Not now.
+Probably not in the future.

-Now new source-code will probably be measured and shown on the website after a few months.
+Now new source-code might be measured and shown on the website after several months; or not measured and not shown.

 As-of July 2020, new measurements were made on a 2012 i5-3330.